CDPHE-bioinformatics/CDPHE-Viral-Amplicon-WDL/README.md

 <br/>

 ### Workspace Data
 Prior to running any of the workflows, you must set up the Terra workspace data with the correct reference files and custom python scripts.
-The reference files can be found in this repository in the ``data/workspace_data`` directory.
 Python scripts can be found in the ``scripts`` directory.
 Workspace variables are named using the following format ``{organism}_{description}_{file_type}``, except for the primer bed files which are named as ``{description}_{file_type}``.
 Reference files and python scripts should be copied from this repo into a GCP bucket.
 The GCP bucket path to the file will serve as the "value" when adding data to the terra workspace data table.
+Alternatively, reference files and scripts can be uploaded and saved as workspace files on Terra.bio, and the backend Terra.bio GCP bucket address can be used.

 To add data to the terra workspace data:
 1. Navigate to the Data tab in your Terra workspace.